jh3nd3rs0n/httpmessageheader/README.md

 ```

-To add a dependency on HttpMessageHeader using Maven, use the following:
+To add a dependency on HttpShuttle using Maven, use the following:

 ```xml